brookhong/Surfingkeys/README.md

 Besides that, there is a `sog`, to search selected text only in this site with google.
 For `sog`, `s` is the search_leader_key, `o` is the only_this_site_key, `g` is the search alias.

-The search_leader_key `s` plus captial alias `G` will search selected with google interactively, all other search aliases and those you added through API `addSearchAliasX` work in same way.
+The search_leader_key `s` plus capital alias `G` will search selected with google interactively, all other search aliases and those you added through API `addSearchAliasX` work in same way.

 ## Vim-like marks